 STUDENTS IN FRENCH AND SPANISH AT LEVELS 4, 5 AND AP HAVE TWO AVAILABLE COLLEGE CREDIT OPTIONS IN ORDER TO ACHIEVE 3-9 COLLEGE CREDITS.
 THESE INCLUDE ADELPHI AND/OR SUNY OSWEGO.
-See page 74 for more information.
+See page 77 for more information.
 This course is NCAA approved.

-Language Learning Through Film1/2 Credit11, 12 Grades20 Weeks
+Learning World Cultures Through Film1⁄2 Credit11, 12 Grades20 WeeksProroquisito Spanish (French 2 or teacher)

-Prerequisite -Spanish 3 or teacher recommendation In this course, students will further their language study by viewing and discussing films in the target language.
-Students will watch films in the target language and engage in discussions regarding significant themes and topics in both formal and conversational situations.
-They will learn to express ideas accurately and resourcefully both orally and in writing, with reasonable fluency.
-They will receive extensive training in the organization and writing of compositions, development of communication skills during discussions, and a thorough understanding of the selected films significant to Spanish/French-speaking cultures Students will:
+Prerequisite-Spanish/French 3 or teacher recommendation

+In this course, students will further their global perspectives by viewing and discussing cultural films with English subtitles.
+They will then engage in English discussions (or French or Spanish, as appropriate) regarding significant themes and topics in both formal and conversational situations.
+They will learn to express ideas accurately and resourcefully both orally and in writing.
+All students will receive extensive training in the organization and writing of compositions, development of communication skills during discussions, and a thorough understanding of the selected films significant to other world cultures.

+- Watch cultural movies

-- Speak in the target language in small group settings
+- Speak in small group settings

-- Practice simulated conversations

-- Compare/contrast our culture with Hispanic cultures
+- Compare/contrast our culture with other world cultures

 - Make informal oral presentations

 - Demonstrate the 5 C's: Communication, Cultures, Connections, Comparisons, and Communities

 - Compose short interpersonal writings

 - Produce persuasive essays

 - Self-edit written work

-- Watch a cultural movie

 - Describe, summarize and discuss selected upper level themes and topics